 Create JTAG sequence object.

 Create JTAG sequence object.
-The jtag sequence command creates a new sequence object.
+DESCRIPTION The jtag sequence command creates a new sequence object.
 After creation the sequence is empty.
 The following sequence object commands are available:

 sequence state new-state [count]

 <new-state> is not a looping state (RESET, IDLE, IRSHIFT, IRPAUSE, DRSHIFT or DRPAUSE) then state machine will move towards RESET state.